 The above is by no means an exhaustive list but hopefully others can learn from my experiences.
 My main message is to ensure you not only engage stakeholders but ensure you engage the right stakeholders.
 If you don’t involve them, help build empathy for your customers and take them on the journey, you will pay the price.

 In regards to the government redesign project I referred to earlier, we ended up having to stop production of the website and do a massive time consuming road show to stakeholders to try to get their buy-in.
 It was a slow and painful process with many heated emails between parties and not an experience I wish to repeat.
 We did get there in the end but I certainly learnt my lesson in the process.

-If you are keen to learn more about the above techniques and learn first hand some of my good and bad experiences attend one of my upcoming UX training courses: either a 3-day UX intensive program in Sydney, Melbourne, Canberra or Brisbane; or our 13-week UX Accelerator delivered through online learning.
+If you are keen to learn more about the above techniques and learn first hand some of my good and bad experiences, attend one of my upcoming UX training courses: either a 3-day UX intensive program in Sydney, Melbourne, Canberra or Brisbane; or our 13-week UX Accelerator delivered through online learning.

 UX Tip – Interviewing users

 When conducting interviews users often go into solution mode and tell you what they want.
 A good interviewer aims to understand the underlying motivation or need.
 Focus on the ‘why’ not the ‘what’.
 Use techniques such as laddering to uncover core values and investigate the underlying reasons.
 Ask “Why?” but in different ways such as “Can you tell me more about why that is important to you?” or “Can you elaborate on that for me?”.
 The trick is not to sound like a 4 year old saying “Why why why why why?”
 5 times which can be a little annoying for your participant.